jc782/jc782.github.io/_posts/2020-04-06-BookReviews.markdown

 *May 2020*
 Laurie Lee goes on a colourful adventure tramping through first southern England then Spain.
 He experiences the outbreak of civil war; the hardship of poorer classes in the 30s is sobering.

+### Trouble with Lichen, John Wyndham
+*May 2020*
+Fiction tale about the discovery of 'antigerones' to extend life.
+Some interesting ethical considerations...

+### Never Split the Difference, Chris Voss
+*May 2020*
+I think thi book will pay for itself many times over.